Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

 ## Texthooker pages (Websocket based)
+These pages display the hooked content, where the hooked content is communicated via Websockets.
 Websocket based texthookers are better in almost every aspect:

 * They are generally faster and more reliable.